 Premise: PIIhourly, PIIaccum, and IATEC should be determined before the next scheduling hour begins.

 Justification: To promote timely calculations 50 minutes was selected because it is before the next hour ramp begins and permits time to collect the data and resolve interchange metering values.
+(NAI will be equal in magnitude and opposite in direction for each of its adjacent balancing Authorities.)

 Goal: To promote the timely calculation of PIIhourly, PIIaccum, and IATEC.